The Little Bear Movie: Plot

 As the three try to seek shelter, they run into Cub's best friends Poppy and Pete, two playful and hyperactive red fox twins who took care of Cub after he got separated from his parents.
 They spend the night in the foxes' den and the next day they keep looking and head towards a canyon.

-While trying to help Cub after he gets his foot stuck in some rocks, Duck encounters Trouble the mountain lion, and prepares to eat her.
+While trying to help Cub after he gets his foot stuck in some rocks, Duck encounters Trouble the mountain lion, who prepares to eat her.
 Duck flies away in terror.
 Trouble leaps high enough to snatch her, but Poppy and Pete tackle him at the last second, saving her, the three of them crashing into the river.
 After helping Poppy and Pete make it out of the river, Little Bear notices Trouble drowning and tries to help him, only to end up getting cornered.
 Trouble is about to attack Little Bear, only to get scared off by the arrival of Cub's parents.
 Cub and his parents are reunited.
 When Cub asks how they were able to find him, his Mom reveals that they encountered the eagle, who brought them the canteen with Cub's picture in it, indicating that he was close.
 Just after that, Little Bear is found by his own family and friends, being led by Duck, having flown high enough while fleeing Trouble to see them.
 After saying goodbye to Cub, Little Bear heads home and on the way back to the house it starts snowing.

 Months later in the springtime, Little Bear and his friends play together with Poppy and Pete, a clear indication that Little Bear and Cub still stay in contact.